SenpaiHunters/Clakr/README.md

 - **Q: Is Clakr available through Homebrew?**
   - A: Currently, Clakr is not available as a Homebrew cask.
 The project has not yet met the criteria for inclusion in the main Homebrew repository.
 However, adding Clakr to Homebrew is on our roadmap.
 If you're experienced with creating Homebrew casks and would like to contribute, we welcome pull requests or direct guidance on this matter!
 If you require anything for us, feel free to send me a message.

+- **Q: Am i going to change the name to Clark?**
+  - A: Who knows!
+Maybe, even i don't know!

 </details>